 Launching a new product on Instagram can feel daunting, but it doesn’t have to.
 Exact stats differ, but it’s estimated that somewhere between 60 to 83 percent of Instagram scrollers use the app for product discovery.
-So, there are plenty of customers seeking out new products on their daily feed.
+So, there are plenty of customers seeking out new products on their daily feeds.
 All you have to do is find your audience, capture their attention, and create content that entices them to buy.
 Simple enough, right?

 Product launches are an exciting opportunity to increase sales and grow your audience.
 In this guide, we’ll demystify the process with a step-by-step plan for introducing Instagrammers to your brand and new product.

-Step 1: Figure Out Who You’re Targeting
+Step 1: Figure Out Who You’re Targeting and What They Want to Fix

 The first step to any successful product launch is defining your target audience.
 You’ll want to identify which demographics you’re speaking to and how they shop on Instagram.
 Consumers behave a little differently on each social platform, so make sure you’re tailoring your launch specifically to your audience’s Instagram habits.